-Did you know this week is Tomorrow’s Engineers Week ?
-The aim of the week is to inspire young people to get excited about engineering and encourage them to consider engineering as a career.
-Here at Science Sparks we believe you’re never to young to develop a passion for science, engineering and learning and so have pulled together a collection of simple engineering projects to inspire even the youngest potential engineer.
+Here at Science Sparks we believe you’re never too young to develop a passion for science, engineering and learning and so have pulled together a collection of simple engineering projects for kids to inspire even the youngest potential engineer.

 Fun engineering projects for kids